bradleypallen/logistic-regression-sgd-mapreduce/README.md

     $ cd logistic-regression-sgd-mapreduce    $ chmod +x *.py

 # Data formats
 The scripts use JSON objects to represent instances, models and confusion matrices.
-These objects can have additional keys associated with them beyond the ones specified below; for example, each instance can have an id key, contain key/value pairs with additional provenance information, etc.
+These objects can have additional keys associated with them beyond the ones specified below; for example, each instance can have a key/value pair providing an identifier, contain key/value pairs with additional provenance information, etc.

 ## Instances
     <instance>           ::= <unlabeled-instance> | <labeled-instance>
     <unlabeled-instance> ::= { "features": { <feature>: <value>, … , <feature>: <value> } }
     <labeled-instance>   ::= { "class": <class>, "features": { <feature>: <value>, … , <feature>: <value> } }
     <class>              ::= 0 | 1
     <feature>            ::= a JSON string
     <value>              ::= a JSON float in the interval [0.0, 1.0]

 ## Models
     <model>  ::= { <feature>: <weight>, … , <feature>: <weight> }
     <weight> ::= a JSON float in the interval [0.0, 1.0]

 ## Confusion matrices